sbmkvp/rta_booking_information/README.md

  - RTA IT team blocks your IP
  - The website is very slow

+If the website is slow and the script fails at selecting the driving test on a new booking try increasing the wait_timer.

 ## Disclaimer:

  - For personal use only.